Updated: Apr 19

 You want to inhale feel the sides of your ribs, back, belly, and pelvic floor all expanding in unison.

 In the exhale, your ribs should drop down and your pelvic floor should move up naturally.
 Your core comes inward on its own.
+A forced exhale you will have more engagement of the core.

 Place a finger inside your sitbone closest to your anal opening and inhale.
 If there is no